-We all agree that everyone has an equal right employment.
+We all agree that everyone has an equal right to employment.

 For years, employers have maintained low expectations when it comes to hiring disabled employees.
 As a result, the workforce of disabled people is greatly underutilised.
 According to one statistic, there are currently 1.2 million disabled people in the UK who are available for and want to work.